jcfgDEV/grid-system/README.md

 ### Creating one by one manually and entering the data

 ```
-    import { Grid, Card3 } from "grids-system"
+    import { Grid, Card3 } from "grids-system-component"

     <Grid sm={1} md={2} lg={3} xl={4} Xvariants='p-12 gap-2' >
       <Card3